 Today the Wairoa district has a population of 8,481.
 The main employer is the freezing works, owned by Talleys, with up to 700 employed at peak season, followed by agriculture, forestry and horticulture.

 WAIROA LIGHTHOUSE

 The lighthouse was originally on Portland Island, off the sourthern end of Mahia Peninsula.
-It gave good service there for many years until 1959 when lighthouses were progressively automated.
+It gave good service there over many years up to 1960 when lighthouses were progressively automated.